ska-telescope/developer.skatelescope.org/src/tools/ci-cd/continuous-integration.rst

 Python Modules
 ______________

-The Nexus PYPI destination as well as a username and password is available.
+The Central Artefact Repository PYPI destination as well as a username and password is available.
 For a reference implementation see the `lmc-base-classes .gitlab-ci.yaml <https://gitlab.com/ska-telescope/lmc-base-classes/blob/master/.gitlab-ci.yml>`_

 Note the following:
- - The Nexus `PYPI_REPOSITORY_URL <https://nexus.engageska-portugal.pt/repository/pypi/>`_ is where the packages will be uploaded to.
+ - The Central Artefact Repository `CAR_PYPI_REPOSITORY_URL <https://artefact.skatelescope.org/repository/pypi-internal/>`_ is where the packages will be uploaded to.
  - `twine` uses the local environment variables (`TWINE_USERNAME`, `TWINE_PASSWORD`) to authenticate the upload, therefore they are defined in the `variables` section.

 .. code-block:: yaml